godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 ^^^^^^^^

 There is a list of built in helpers.
 The list is almost identical to the one from GDScript (@TODO, link to gdscript methods?).
-Most of them are mathematical functions, but others can be very useful helpers.
-Just make sure to take a look at the list at some point.
+Most of them are mathematical functions, but others can be useful helpers.
+Make sure to take a look at the list at some point.